openshift/enhancements/enhancements/installer/connected-assisted-installer.md

 ## Alternatives

-The telco/edge bare metal team is working on support for automating virtual media and dropping the need for a separate provisioning network.
+The bare metal installer-provisioned infrastructure team is working on support for automating virtual media and dropping the need for a separate provisioning network.
 Using the results will still require the user to understand how to tell the installer the BMC type and credentials and to ensure each host has an IP provided by an outside DHCP server.
 Hardware support for automating virtual media is not consistent between vendors.

 ## Infrastructure Needed [optional]